hashicorp/consul-replicate/README.md

 ### Command Line
 The CLI interface supports all of the options detailed above.

-Replicate all keys under "global" from the nyc1 datacenter:
+Replicate all keys under "global" from the nyc1 :

 ```shell
 $ consul-replicate \
   -prefix "global@nyc1"
 ```

-Replicate all keys under "global" from the nyc1 datacenter, renaming the key to "default" in the replicated stores:
+Replicate all keys under "global" from the nyc1 data center, renaming the key to "default" in the replicated stores:

 ```shell
 $ consul-replicate \
   -prefix "global@nyc1:default"
 ```

-Replicate all keys under "global" from the nyc1 datacenter, but do not poll or watch for changes (just do it one time):
+Replicate all keys under "global" from the nyc1 , but do not poll or watch for changes (just do it one time):

 ```shell
 $ consul-replicate \